KobAmoah/Predicting-Gasoling-Price-Changes/README.md

-# Predicting Gasoline Price Changes (Univariate Time-Series Analysis).
+# Predicting Gasoline Price Changes (Univariate Time-Series Analysis)

   This is my first github repository.
 The project aims to forecast gas returns at some future lead time l= 1,2,3..., 13 weeks ahead.
 Since this process involves calculating best forecasts, standard errors are provided, where necessary, as a measure of accuracy on either side of the forecast.